alienresident/Video-Portfolio/README.md

 ## Simple Video Portfolio [SVP]

-* It creates a video player that works in: Chrome, Safari, iOs (newer and older iPhones and iPads), Firefox, Opera, IE9 & IE10 and even IE8 (using a flash fallback).
+* It creates a HTML 5 video player that works in: Chrome, Safari, iOs (newer and older iPhones and iPads), Firefox, Opera, IE9 & IE10 and even IE8 (using a flash fallback).
-* You can easily add more videos without updating code.
+* You can easily add more videos without updating html.
 Simply upload the videos to your site.
 * It doesn't require a CMS that needs to be updated and maintained.

+## How it Works
+The video player script looks for videos in a directory ()or directories) and programmatically adds them to the player.

+	Directory Structure
+	player.php
+	videos/
+		01_Artwork/
+		O2_Motion_Graphics/

+In this example `player.php` is looking in the `videos` folder and sees 2 subfolders: `01_Artwork` and `O2_Motion_Graphics`.
+It will look for videos in these folders and create a player.
+Since there are 2 subfolders in this example it will create navigation options so you can view the contents of both folders.
+Navigation options can be specified here.
+[TK]

+### Adding videos
+You can add just one version of your video or for better compatibility to add multiple versions.
+It's recommended to add; a h264 video (high profile) for desktops, newer phones and tablets, and for the flash fallback; a webm video for Firefox and Opera browsers; and a h264 video (baseline profile) for older phones, tablets, and iPods.

+You can either add as many different videos as you like to the same folder or add them to different folders.
+If there are different video titles in the folder they video player will create a drop down or a playlist so you can navigate between the videos.
+In this example `01_Artwork` has four 'flavors' of the same video (artwork_1).
+In `O2_Motion_Graphics` we have four 'flavors' of two different videos (Trailer_1 and Promo_1).

+	videos/
+		01_Artwork/
+			artwork_1-hd.mp4
+			artwork_1-sd.mp4
+			artwork_1-sm.mp4
+			artwork_1-wb.webm
+		O2_Motion_Graphics/
+			Trailer_1-hd.mp4
+			Trailer_1-sd.mp4
+			Trailer_1-sm.mp4
+			Trailer_1-wb.webm
+			Promo_1-hd.mp4
+			Promo_1-sd.mp4
+			Promo_1-sm.mp4
+			Promo_1-wb.webm

+## Naming Conventions